 10.6: Marketing Communications

-- Unclear whether this vendor can send marketing messages.
+- Unclear whether this company can send marketing messages.

 - Users can opt out or unsubscribe from marketing communications.